opetchey/RREEBES/README.md

 ## Gaining 1 ECTS

 Students at UZH can gain 1 ECTS for actively participating in the reproduction of two papers and attending at least 20 meetings.
 Please make an attendance form and bring it to each meeting.
+This course is BIO633.